 “A collaboration is two or more different partners (e.g., individuals, organizations, networks) coming together from various sectors, groups and/or neighbourhoods to work toward common goals.
 Collaborations are about people and organization building, nurturing and maintaining mutually beneficial relationships in order to achieve shared goals that will benefit all parties” (Graham and Mollenhauer, 2011).

 There are several reasons why a collaboration is an ideal structure for the LC:

 First, a collaboration requires sharing of resources.
 In relation to the LC, both a PSE and a LTC home have something unique to offer the LC, making the collaboration greater than the sum of its parts.
 For example, a PSE brings experienced faculty, its curriculum, and students seeking an education in caring for older adults.
 A LTC home brings a team of health care professionals, mentors, residents and families, a LTC environment, and real-time practices in care and service delivery for older adults.
-In order for the LC to become the best that it can be, a LTC home and a PSE must be open to communicating and sharing their resources and expertise.
+In order for the LC to become the best that it can be, a LTC home and a PSE must be open to sharing their resources and expertise.

 Second, a collaboration requires a high level of mutual trust between a PSE and a LTC home.
 A PSE and a LTC home who develop a trusting relationship demonstrate the following characteristics (Ontario Association of Residents’ Councils, 2012):

 - looking forward to opportunities to work as a team;